 This study investigated how tyrosine supplements might influence mental, physical, and psycho motor performance in subjects who had been dunked in cold water that reduce their core temperature.
 Researchers reported that the tyrosine group seems to maintain function on match to sample cognitive tests and marksmanship tests; placebo group performance decreased 18% and 14% in those tests, respectively.

 - Studies use a dosage range of 100 – 300 milligrams per kilogram of bodyweight daily.

-- Retail Tyrosine supplements are around 500 to 1500 mg daily, in tablets & capsules
+- Retail Tyrosine supplements are around 500 to 1500 mg daily, in tablets and capsules

 - N-Acetyl-L-Tyrosine (NALT) is a stronger form, so dosage may be lower